dradis/dradis-ce/README.md

 There are two editions of Dradis Framework:

-* Dradis Framework Community Edition (CE) is available freely under the GPLv2 license.
+* **Dradis Framework Community Edition (CE)**: open-source and available freely under the GPLv2 license.
-* Dradis Framework Professional Edition (Pro) includes extra features that are more useful for organizations dealing with bigger teams and multiple projects at a time.
+* **Dradis Framework Professional Edition (Pro)**: includes extra features that are more useful for organizations dealing with bigger teams and multiple projects at a time.
 To use Pro and get official support please [become a subscriber](http://securityroots.com/dradispro/).

 ## Getting started: Community Edition